cloudedseal/cloudedseal.github.io/2020/12/28/cs-english-words/index.md

 ## h
 1. handle
    > A handle is the part of an object such as a tool, bag, or cup that you hold in order to be able to `pick up and use` the object.
+2. heap
+   > A heap of things is a pile of them, especially a pile arranged in a rather `untidy` way. 不规整放置的东西

 ## i